grafana/pyroscope/docs/sources/configure-client/go-span-profiles.md

 ![span-profiles screenshot](https://grafana.com/static/img/docs/tempo/profiles/tempo-profiles-Span-link-profile-data-source.png)

-## Prerequisites
+## Before you begin

+Your applications must be instrumented for profiling and tracing before you can use span profiles.

-1. Profiling: You will need to have your application instrumented with Pyroscopes Go SDK.
+* Profiling: Your application must be instrumented with Pyroscopes Go SDK.
 If you haven't done this yet, please refer to the [Go (push mode)]({{< relref "../configure-client/language-sdks/go_push" >}}) guide.
-2. Tracing: You will need to have your application instrumented with OpenTelemetry traces.
+* Tracing: Your application must be instrumented with OpenTelemetry traces.
 If you haven't done this yet, please refer to the [OpenTelemetry](https://opentelemetry.io/docs/go/getting-started/) guide.

 ## OpenTelemetry support